Ramdas Kadam

 Ramdas Gangaram Kadam (born 23 July 1953) is an Indian politician from Maharashtra.
-He was Member of the Legislative Assembly from Khed Vidhan Sabha constituency of Ratnagiri District, Maharashtra, India as a member of Shiv Sena.
+He was a Member of the Legislative Assembly from Khed Vidhan Sabha constituency of Ratnagiri District, Maharashtra, India as a member of Shiv Sena.
 He has been elected consecutively for 4 terms in the Maharashtra Legislative Assembly for 1990, 1995, 1999 and 2004.

-He got elected to Maharashtra Legislative Council from Shiv Sena Party in Jan.
-2010.
+He got elected to the Maharashtra Legislative Council from Shiv Sena Party in January 2010.

-He was Cabinet Minister of Environment in Maharashtra State Government and guardian minister of Nanded district.
+He was Cabinet Minister of Environment in the Maharashtra State Government and guardian minister of Nanded district.

+His son Yogesh Kadam was elected to Maharashtra Vidhan Sabha in 2024 as a member of Shiv Sena, led by Eknath Shinde.